Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Soreness in an eye, bulging of the eye
+Soreness in an eye, or bulging of the eye (uncommon)

 Flashes or "floaters" in your vision

-Dark spot on your iris, the colored ring at the front of your eye
+Dark spot on your iris.
+This is the colored ring at the front of your eye.

-Change in the shape of your pupil, the black circle at the front of your eye
+Change in the shape of your pupil.
+This is the black circle at the front of your eye.

-If you have this condition, your eye doctor may see it during a routine eye exam.
+If you have this condition, your eye healthcare provider may see it during a routine eye exam.

-Your eye doctor may be able to diagnose intraocular melanoma just by examining your eye.
-The doctor does this by looking into your eye through the pupil using a direct ophthalmoscope, which consists of a light and small magnifying glass.
-Or he or she may us an indirect ophthalmoscope, which is similar to a microscope.
-Doctors sometimes use these other methods to make a diagnosis:
+Your eye healthcare provider may be able to diagnose intraocular melanoma just by looking at your eye.
+Your healthcare provider does this by looking into your eye through the pupil using a direct ophthalmoscope.
+This is a light and small magnifying glass.
+Or he or she may us an indirect ophthalmoscope.
+This is similar to a microscope.
+Healthcare providers sometimes use these other methods to make a diagnosis:

-CT scans.
-CT scans of your eye use X-rays to painlessly create detailed cross-sectional images of your eye.
+Computed tomography (CT) scans.
+CT scans of your eye use X-rays to create detailed cross-sectional images of your eye.
 This is painless.
 It isn’t commonly used.

 Ultrasound.
 This uses high frequency sound waves to view inside your eye.
 This test is often used because melanomas in your eye have a certain look when seen on ultrasound.

-MRI scan.
-MRIs use radio waves and strong magnets to create an image.
-This test is helpful in determining the size of the tumor.
+Magnetic resonance imaging (MRI) scan.
+MRIs use radio waves and strong magnets to make an image.
+This test is helpful in learning the size of the tumor.
 It’s often used to check if the cancer has spread.

 Angiography.
-During this procedure, the doctor injects dye into a blood vessel in your arm.
-Then the doctor takes pictures of your eye as the dye moves through it.
-The dye helps to show the findings more clearly.
+During this procedure, your healthcare provider injects dye into a blood vessel in your arm.
+Then he or she takes pictures of your eye as the dye moves through it.
+The dye helps to show any changes more clearly.

 Biopsy.
-The doctor may need to take a small sample of tissue from the growth.
-This is not often used due to the risk of eye damage.
+Your healthcare provider may need to take a small sample of tissue from the growth.
+This is not often used alone due to the risk of eye damage.

-Surgery.
 This is a common approach.
-The doctor may need to only remove the growth and a small area of tissue around it.
-In some cases, however, the doctor will need to remove the entire eye.
-He or she may also need to take out other surrounding tissues, such as the eyelid and muscles around the eye.
+Your healthcare provider may need to only remove the growth and a small area of tissue around it.
+In some cases, however, he or she will need to remove the entire eye.
+He or she may also need to take out other surrounding tissues.
+These can include your eyelid and muscles around the eye.

-Radiation.
 Different types of radiation are sometimes used for treating this disease.
-The doctor may use a machine to direct beams of radiation into your eye.
-Another approach is to attach a small disk containing radioactive seeds on your eye next to the tumor.
+Your healthcare provider may use a machine to direct beams of radiation into your eye.
+Another approach is to attach a small radioactive disk on your eye next to the tumor.
 This may be called plaque therapy.
-If you have this procedure, you'll have anesthesia to put you to sleep before it begins.
+If you have this procedure, you'll have anesthesia to put you to sleep before it starts.
 The disk usually stays in place for about a week.

-Photocoagulation.
-Your doctor may use a special laser that destroys the tumor as well as blood vessels that feed the tumor.
+Your healthcare provider may use a special laser that destroys the tumor as well as blood vessels that feed the tumor.
 This is more often used for small tumors.

-Thermotherapy.
-This is the use of heat, which destroys the cancer cells.
+This is the use of heat to destroy cancer cells.

-Certain factors may make you more likely to develop intraocular melanoma.
-Some factors you can't change, such as being older or having light skin that burns easily.
-Other factors you can control.
+Certain factors may make you more likely to get intraocular melanoma.
+Some factors you can't change.
+While others you can control.
 For instance, repeatedly being exposed to sunlight or tanning beds over time may raise your risk.
 But experts don't know this for sure.

 Treating this cancer can cause eye damage.
-For this reason, your healthcare provider may recommend that you not begin treatment right away.
+For this reason, your healthcare provider may recommend that you not start treatment right away.
 This is called "watchful waiting."
-The doctor will check on you regularly and take pictures of the tumor to track its growth.
+Your healthcare provider will check on you regularly and take pictures of the tumor to track its growth.
 If the tumor starts to grow, you may start treatment.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |